Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Computationally efficient inference

 One final note regarding the estimation of the kernel matrices: the kernel matrix for mixture component location $k$ will be obtained through estimating the parameters of its spectral decomposition, namely $\lambda_1$, $\lambda_2$, and $\eta$, where

+(in the case that we have fixed $d=2$).
 Here, $\lambda_1$ and $\lambda_2$ are eigenvalues and represent squared ranges (such that $\lambda_1 >0$ and $\lambda_2>0$) and $\eta$ represents an angle of rotation, constrained to lie between $0$ and $\pi/2$ for identifiability purposes (\citealp{Katzfuss2013}).

-Returning to the full model, (\ref{model}) can be fit after plugging REML estimates $\{ \widehat{\bf \Sigma}_k, \widehat{\sigma}^2_k, \widehat{\tau}^2_k, \widehat{\kappa}_k : k = 1, \dots, K \}$ into the covariance function (\ref{NScov}) using the discrete basis representation (\ref{spat_var_par}) to calculate the likelihood for the observed data.
+The full model in Equation~\ref{model} can be fit after plugging REML estimates $\{ \widehat{\bf \Sigma}_k, \widehat{\sigma}^2_k, \widehat{\tau}^2_k, \widehat{\kappa}_k : k = 1, \dots, K \}$ into the covariance function in Equation~\ref{NScov} using the discrete basis representation in Equation~\ref{spat_var_par} to calculate the likelihood for the observed data.
 Variance quantities that are not specified to be spatially-varying can then be estimated again using REML with the spatially-varying components considered fixed.
 For example, if for a particular model only ${\bf \Sigma}(\cdot)$ is allowed to vary spatially and the smoothness is fixed, it remains to estimate the overall nugget $\tau^2$ and variance $\sigma^2$.
 The restricted Gaussian likelihood for these parameters is then

-where ${\bf R}$ is the correlation matrix, i.e., the matrix calculated using (\ref{NScov}) without the $\sigma(\cdot)$ terms, and ${\bf P}$ is defined as in (\ref{Pmat}).
-Once all of the covariance parameters have been estimated, the estimate of $\boldsymbol{\beta}$ can be calculated as in (\ref{beta_GLS}).
+where ${\bf R}$ is the correlation matrix, i.e., the matrix calculated using Equation~\ref{NScov} without the $\sigma(\cdot)$ terms, and ${\bf P}$ is defined as in Equation~\ref{Pmat}.
+Once all of the covariance parameters have been estimated, the estimate of $\boldsymbol{\beta}$ can be calculated as in Equation~\ref{beta_GLS}.